farrukh90/artemis/README.md

 ## Artemis E-commerse Web-Application
-Pre Build process before you deploy the application please open port 5000 on Security Group and then follow the bellow commands.
-Artemis: Revolutionizing Your Shopping Experience

 Artemis, a cutting-edge e-commerce application, is poised to redefine the way you shop online.
 Crafted with Python, Artemis stands out as a sophisticated, user-friendly platform that seamlessly integrates advanced technology with an intuitive interface to offer an unparalleled shopping experience.

 Sleek Design & Intuitive Interface: